• Skip to primary navigation

 Summary

-So in summary, you can leave the tumble dryer running unattended but it’s generally not advisable due to the risk fires from faults or clogs in the inner workings.
+So in summary, you can leave the tumble dryer running unattended but it’s generally not advisable due to the risk of fires from faults or clogs in the inner workings.

 Luckily it’s easy to lower the risks of fire by regular cleaning and scheduling in the larger cleans of the interior of the vent lines.

-If you’re around and a fire breaks out you’ll be able to maybe do something about it to prevent it becoming worse, so it’s generally best to be around when you’re dryer is running.
+If you’re around and a fire breaks out you’ll be able to maybe do something about it to prevent it from becoming worse, so it’s generally best to be around when you’re dryer is running.

 Related Reading